Finding the right therapist

 Finding the right therapist is more important than picking one from a website.
 Ethical, competent care is essential for your mental health – the therapist-client relationship can make you feel pretty vulnerable.

-Becoming a competent therapist takes a lot of time and ongoing training.
+Becoming a good therapist takes a lot of time and ongoing training.
 Therapists require a minimum of a Master’s degree.
-It’s generally accepted in our field that you should have five years of experience after receiving your Master’s degree before you are have enough competence and skill to be in independent private practice.
+It’s generally accepted in our field that you should have five years of experience after receiving your Master’s degree before you have enough skill to be in independent private practice.

 When you go looking for a therapist, at minimum they should be registered in good standing with a Professional College.
 Professional Colleges set standards of practice and have codes of ethics that help protect you, the client, when you enter into a therapist-client relationship.
 You can easily look up potential therapists you are thinking of retaining on public search tools found on College websites.
 If there have been disciplinary actions taken against them in the past, these will be listed on the website.
 Colleges are also there to assist you if you feel you have been harmed by a therapist.